JamesCalingo/go_loadtester/README.md

 It was at this point where I realized something: I should not be hard coding certain things.

 Thanks to how Go handles inputs, you COULD do a "form" wherein you ask for a URL, HTTP method, and a number of times you want to send the requests, but I've found that this can lead to some wild issues.
+Therefore, I decided to do these as command line arguments via the `os` package.

-So now that we can make a (bleep) ton of requests, there's one thing we need to think about: that loop makes those requests sequentially, and more often than not, we're not going to see reqests come in in sequence - they're all going to be coming in concurrently.
+So now that we can make a (bleep) ton of requests, there's one thing we need to think about: that loop makes those requests sequentially.
+Sure, those requests are made in INSANELY rapid succession, but more often than not, we're not going to see reqests come in in sequence in the "real world" - they're going to be coming in concurrently.
 Again, we don't want to end up in a GameStop situation, so we should make sure we can check massive concurrent loads as well.

 Once again, Goroutines are our friend here.

-Now that we've got all of that set up, let's make like baseball and get into some of the advanced stats
+Now that we've got all of that set up, let's make like baseball and get into some of the advanced stats.

+Go's `time` package contains a lot of what we need for this, but